watem-sedem/watem-sedem/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0, see [LICENSE](https://github.com/cn-ws/cn-ws/blob/master/LICENSE) for more information.
+This project is licensed under the GNU Lesser General Public License v3.0, see [LICENSE](https://github.com/cn-ws/cn-ws/blob/master/LICENSE) for more information.

 ## Contact